Philip-Owen/gatsby-tutorial/src/posts/fourth-post.md

 title: Fourth Post
 date: 'November 27, 2018'
 ---
 This post is coming from the Netlify cms.
+Testing slug addition.